airflow-helm/charts/charts/airflow/README.md

 > ⚠️ if you update the `requirements.txt`, you will have to restart each worker Pod for changes to take effect, you might consider using `airflow.extraPipPackages` instead

 We expose the `dags.installRequirements` value to pip install any `requirements.txt` found at the root of your `dags.path` folder as airflow-worker Pods start.
+If you want ignore failures from the `pip install` command, then set `dags.ignoreFailures` to `true`.

 ---